Allergic Reactions Trigger a Sober Look at Biotech Foods

 The company argued then that the quantities of StarLink in processed food

-are too small to cause allergic reactions and that its research showed that
+are too small to cause allergic reactions and that its research showed

 the Cry9C protein was destroyed in producing food such as tacos.
 The Cry9C

-found in tests of tacos was from cell DNA rather than actual protein, the
+found in tests of tacos was from cell DNA rather than actual protein,

 company said, and so could not cause an allergic reaction.